ingridsfd/Ingrid-core-code-from-scratch-readme/EXERCISES README/Week1.md

 3. [x] **Pseudocode Currency Converter exercise.**
 **Steps in my own words:**
    Definition of the algorithm: To convert dollars (USD) to bitcoin (BTC).
-   1. Read the dollar rate
+   1. Read the dollar rate.
-   2. Search for the last updated bitcoin rate
+   2. Search for the last updated bitcoin rate.
-   3. Read bitcoin rate
+   3. Read bitcoin rate.
-   4. Multiply dollar rate value * the last updated bitcoin rate value
+   4. Multiply dollar rate value * the last updated bitcoin rate value.
-   5. Result - Output
+   5. Result - Output.
 **Steps in algorithm language would be:**
   Starting point: START
   READ dollar rate